 - Washington (5.053%)

 - Michigan (0.319%)

 - Virginia (0.268%)

 Washington State is the second-largest wine producer in the United States; however, it produces just a fraction of what California produces.
 Washington accounts for just over 5% of the total American wine production.
-Washington’s wine production began increasing rapidly starting in the 1960s, exporting wine to more than 40 countries around the world.
+Washington's wine production began increasing rapidly starting in the 1960s, exporting wine to more than 40 countries worldwide.